ebiwd/EBI-Framework/README.md

   - Require fewer roll-your-own solutions
   - Be more robust out of the box
   - Standardization of tooling
+- Core colour palette sync with updated EBI colours (largely same as before, but refined)
 - Update visual assets to make use of contemporary web browser features for:
   - More consistency with print visual language
   - Enhanced mobile support